kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/05-get-data-in-gatsby/16-intro-gatsby-data-sourcing.md

 # Intro to gatsby-data-sourcing

 ## Where we are now
-1. We setup our Gatsby
+* We setup our Gatsby
-  * Basic templating and layout
+    - Basic templating and layout
-  * Creating of pages
+    - Creating of pages
-2. We added sanity
+* We added sanity
-  * Created our schemas and content types
+    - Created our schemas and content types

 ## How do I take the data that lives in my sanity and get it into my Gatsby website?
-* We'll anwer that soon but first let's talk about the GraphQL Playground
+* We'll answer that soon but first let's talk about the GraphQL Playground

 ### GraphQL Playground
 * Run gatsby `$ npm start`